 The absolute best Carrot Cake with Cream Cheese Frosting…ever!
-Two carrot cakes are baked and layered together with the most luscious cream cheese frosting to form a two tiered cake.
+Two carrot cakes are baked and assembled together with the most luscious cream cheese frosting to form a two layered cake.

 I forgot how much I loved carrot cake until I revisited this recipe.
-It was like seeing a long lost best friend and not being able to get enough.
-Memories came flooding back on all the times I’ve baked this cake for Sunday family gatherings at my mom’s house.
+It’s like seeing a long lost best friend and not being able to get enough.
+Memories came flooding back on all the times I’ve baked this cake for Sunday family gatherings at mamma’s house.
 It’s been a family favorite for a long while and just recently my sister requested the recipe.
 She raves about it all the time, claiming it is “the best she ever tasted” !

-I am so glad to have found this recipe, type written (yikes, who even owns a typewriter anymore), dog eared and slightly spattered with cake batter, attesting to the shear amount of times I have baked this delicious moist cake.
+I’m so glad to have found this recipe, type written (yikes, who even owns a typewriter anymore).
+Dog eared and slightly spattered with cake batter.
+It truly attests to the shear amount of times I’ve baked this delicious moist cake.

-If using a 9 x 13 inch pan you will need to bake it for 50 to 60 minutes or until a toothpick inserted in the middles comes out clean.
+However, do keep in mind you’ll need to bake it for 50 to 60 minutes.
+Or simply until a toothpick inserted in the middles comes out clean.
 One batch of the cream cheese frosting will be enough for a 9 x 13 inch cake.

-For this two layered cake I doubled the frosting amount and used a 1M piping tip from Wilton to decorate the carrot cake.
+I doubled the frosting amount for this 2 layered cake and used a 1M piping tip from Wilton to decorate the carrot cake.
 It will give you more than enough to generously ice the layers.
-What I would do differently next time is turn it into a four layered cake and make it even more spectacular looking!

 - 1 1/2 cups sunflower oil or canola oil